meilisearch/documentation/reference/api/search.md

 **Expected value**: `last` or `all`
 **Default value**: `last`

 Defines the strategy used to match query terms in documents. `last` returns documents containing all the query words first.
-If there aren't enough documents to meet the requested `limit`, it will remove one query term at a time, starting from the end of the query term.
+If there aren't enough documents to meet the requested `limit`, it will remove one query term at a time, starting from the end of the query.

 <CodeSamples id="search_parameter_guide_matching_strategy_1" />